emmaguy/wear-notify-for-reddit/README.md

 Reddit for Wear
 =================================

-Periodically retrieves the latest top posts from selected subreddits, e.g. /r/todayilearned and /r/worldnews

-Stores the latest created utc of the posts retrieved, so when we makes the next request we only show the user new posts.
-Previously attempted to use 'before' param with the fullname of a post, but when a post is deleted or removed, this caused the request to continually retrieve nothing.

-Requires an Android wearable - the posts are presented in a notification, 1 post per page, and can be scrolled through, left to right.
-There's an action at the end of the posts to dismiss them
+Get notifications from your favourite subreddits right on your android wearable.

+Features include (some may require sign in with your reddit account):
+- View Comments
+- Reply with voice
+- Upvote/downvote
+- Save to Pocket (requires the Pocket app to be installed on your phone)
+- Get Direct messages and Reply with voice
+- Open on Phone

+Choose:
+- What subreddits to get posts from
+- How often to get updates
+- How many posts to get per update
+- What sorting order to use (e.g. 'hot', 'new' or 'controversial')

 |  ![wear1](https://raw.githubusercontent.com/emmaguy/til/master/images/home.png) | ![wear2](https://raw.githubusercontent.com/emmaguy/til/master/images/images.png) | ![wear3](https://raw.githubusercontent.com/emmaguy/til/master/images/all.png) | ![wear4](https://raw.githubusercontent.com/emmaguy/til/master/images/reply.png)  |
 |---|---|---|---|

-There's a short settings page where the subreddits, sync refresh interval, ordering and number of posts to retrieve can be configured.

 ![phone1](https://raw.githubusercontent.com/emmaguy/til/master/images/phone_settings.png)

 Available on the Play Store: https://play.google.com/store/apps/details?id=com.emmaguy.todayilearned

-Note: this used to just be a 'Today I Learned' thing (hence the package name), but decided to expand it to other subreddits.
+Note: this used to just be a 'Today I Learned' only thing (hence the package name), but it has grown considerably since then.

 License
 --------